F32Organization/Faithful32-1.12.2/MODLIST.md

 TOP Addons | Not Implemented | topaddons
 Torchmaster | Not Implemented | torchmaster
 Traverse | Not Implemented | traverse
+Twilight Forest | Textures from 1.7 | twilightforest
 ValkyrieLib | Not Implemented | minecraft / valkyrielib
 Visible Armor Slots | In Progress | visiblearmorslots Waystones | Not Implemented | waystones